ppericard/virtual-life-ai/SETUP.md

    - Explain the initialization parameters
    - Document class attributes
    - Explain the relationships with other classes
+   - Document any protocols implemented

+4. **Protocol Documentation**
+   - Document the purpose of each protocol
+   - Explain the methods that must be implemented
+   - Provide examples of implementations

-4. **Code Comments**
+5. **Code Comments**
    - Use comments to explain "why" not just "what"
    - Comment complex or non-obvious logic
    - Explain design decisions and tradeoffs

-5. **Configuration Documentation**
+6. **Type Documentation**
-   - Document all configuration options
+   - Document custom type definitions
+   - Explain constraints on type parameters
-   - Provide examples of different configurations
+   - Provide usage examples for complex types
-   - Explain the effects of each configuration option

 ### Testing Standards